ViswaPrakaashNJ/Ex-3-CD-Lab/README.md

 6. Compile the yacc program with yacc compiler to produce output file as y.tab.c. eg $ yacc –d arith_id.y
 7. Compile these with the C compiler as gcc lex.yy.c y.tab.c
 8. Enter an arithmetic expression as input and the tokens are identified as output.
 # PROGRAM
-Program for Recognition of a valid Arithmetic expression that uses Operator and using YAAC

-Developed by : VISWA PRAKAASH N J

-RegisterNumber : 212223040246

 ```
 %{